sangam14/tekton-terrascan/README.md

 What Next ?

-Vscode Extension Game Terrascan + Tektonpipline
+Use Vscode Extension Terrascan + Tektonpipline